-P117 occurs during (includes): E2 Temporal Entity P118 overlaps in time with (is overlapped in time by): E2 Temporal Entity P119 meets in time with (is met in time by): E2 Temporal Entity P120 occurs before (occurs after): E2 Temporal Entity P173 starts before or at the end of (ends with or after the start of): E2 Temporal Entity P174 starts before or at the end of (ends with or after the start of): E2 Temporal Entity P175 starts before or with the start of): E2 Temporal Entity P175 starts before or with the start of (starts with or after the start of): E2 Temporal Entity P176 starts before the start of (starts after the start of): E2 Temporal Entity P176 starts before or at the start of (starts with or after the end of): E2 Temporal Entity P182 ends before or at the start of (starts with or after the end of): E2 Temporal Entity P183 ends before or with the end of (ends with or after the end of): E2 Temporal Entity P184 ends before or with the end of (ends with or after the end of): E2 Temporal Entity P185 ends before the end of (ends after the end of): E2 Temporal Entity E3 Condition State Subclass of: E2 Temporal Entity Scope note: This class comprises the states of objects characterised by a certain condition over a time-span.
+- P115 finishes (is finished by): E2 Temporal Entity - P116 starts (is started by): E2 Temporal Entity - P117 occurs during (includes): E2 Temporal Entity - P118 overlaps in time with (is overlapped in time by): E2 Temporal Entity - P119 meets in time with (is met in time by): E2 Temporal Entity - P120 occurs before (occurs after): E2 Temporal Entity - P173 starts before or at the end of (ends with or after the start of): E2 Temporal Entity - P174 starts before (starts after the start of): E2 Temporal Entity - P175 starts before or with the start of (starts with or after the start of): $\underline{E2}$ Temporal Entity - P176 starts before the start of (starts after the start of): E2 Temporal Entity - P182 ends before or at the start of (starts with or after the end of): E2 Temporal Entity - P183 ends before the start of (starts after the end of): $\underline{E2}$ Temporal Entity - P184 ends before or with the end of (ends with or after the end of) : E2 Temporal Entity - P185 ends before the end of (ends after the end of): E2 Temporal Entityy

+E3 Condition State

+Subclass of: E2 Temporal Entity

+Scope note: This class comprises the states of objects characterised by a certain condition over a time-span.

 An instance of this class describes the prevailing physical condition of any material object or feature during a specific E52 Time Span.
 In general, the time-span for which a certain condition can be asserted may be shorter than the real time-span, for which this condition held.

-The nature of that condition can be described using P2 has type .
+The nature of that condition can be described using P2 has type.
 For example, the E3 Condition State "condition of the SS Great Britain between 22 September 1846 and 27 August 1847" can be characterized as E55 Type "wrecked".

-Examples: the "reconstructed" state of the "Amber Room" in Tsarskoje Selo from summer 2003 until now (Owen, 2009) the "ruined" state of Peterhof Palace near Saint Petersburg from 1944 to 1946(Maddox, 2015) the state of my turkey in the oven at 14:30 on 25 December, 2002 (P2 has type: E55 Type "still not cooked") the topography of the leaves of Sinai Printed Book 3234.2361 on the 10th of July 2007 (described as: of type "cockled") Formatted: Indent: Left: 2,5 cm, Hanging: 0,75 cm, Bulle + Level: 1 + Aligned at: 3,81 cm + Indent at: 4,44 cm In First Order L Logic: $E3(x) \supset E2(x)$ Properties: P5 consists of (forms part of): E3 Condition State E4 Period Subclass of: Subclass of Superclass of: E2 Temporal Entity E92 Spacetime volume E5 Event Scope note: This class comprises sets of coherent phenomena or cultural manifestations occurring in time and space.
+- the "reconstructed" state of the "Amber Room" in Tsarskoje Selo from summer 2003 until now (Owen, 2009) - the "ruined" state of Peterhof Palace near Saint Petersburg from 1944 to 1946(Maddox, 2015) - the state of my turkey in the oven at 14:30 on 25 December, 2002 (P2 has type: E55 Type "still not cooked") - the topography of the leaves of Sinai Printed Book 3234.2361 on the 10th of July 2007 (described as: of type "cockled")

+P5 consists of (forms part of): E3 Condition State

+Subclass of: E2 Temporal Entity

+Subclass of E92 Spacetime volume

+Superclass of: E5 Event

+Scope note: This class comprises sets of coherent phenomena or cultural manifestations occurring in time and space.

 It is the social or physical coherence of these phenomena that identify an E4 Period and not the associated spatiotemporal extent.
 This extent is only the "ground" or space in an abstract physical sense that the actual process of growth, spread and retreat has covered.
 Consequently, different periods can overlap and coexist in time and space, such as when a nomadic culture exists in the same area and time as a sedentary culture.
 This also means that overlapping land use rights, common among first nations, amounts to overlapping periods.
-Oftan this class is used to describe prehistoric or historic periods such as the "Neolithic Period" the regarded as special cases of E4 Period.
-However, there are no assumptions about the scale of the associated phenomena.
-In particular all events are seen as synthetic processes consisting of coherent phenomena.
-Therefore E4 Period is a superclass of E5 Event.
-For example, a modern clinical E67 Birth can be seen as both an atomic E5 Event and as an E4 Period that consists of multiple activities performed by multiple instances of E39 Actor.